-It’s a new year, which means it’s time to share my top three reads of 2018 with you all.
-Goodreads says I’ve read 37 books in 2018.
-It wasn’t quite as much as last year, but it’s a solid amount, especially considering how much happened.
+It’s a new year, which means it’s time to share my top three reads of 2019 with you all.
+Goodreads says I’ve read 21 books in 2019.
+I know I’m reading less and less.
+I’m hoping to find more time to read, but I have to find a balance between reading and writing.
+I’m also reading much larger books.
 This list was made without regard to publisher, format, or author.

 How I did it: I kept track of books I liked and mentally compared one to the other.
 Without further delay, here’s my list.

 #3 Skyward by Brandon Sanderson: You can find my review for that book here.
 Sanderson is probably going to be on my list every year I reads something from him.
 He’s my favorite author in the business.
 Skyward was a charming story that had a universe that intrigues me.
 Spin is fun.
 It probably fell because it’s YA.
 It’s a great story that I enjoyed, but I tend to be drawn to a bit more drama than YA goes here or there.
 Still, this book’s pages flew by as I read.